Director of Yoga Programming and Staff Development

 Rachel completed her 200-Hour teacher training at Laughing River Yoga 2012 and a restorative yoga specialist training at Kripalu Yoga in 2016.
 She recently completed her 500-hour training at Kripalu and is certified as an Ayurvedic Yoga Specialist.
 Rachel is a lifelong student and is currently continuing her studies at Kripalu in Ayurvedic Health Counseling.
 In addition to teaching yoga, Rachel is also a physical therapist who integrates yoga and physical therapy into a holistic practice that treats mind, body, and spirit.

 What can you expect from Rachel’s class?

-Rachel is fascinated by how the body works, and by how people move.
-Her classes focus on anatomy and alignment integrated into a flowing vinyasa practice.
-It is her intention as a teacher to create a vinyasa krama, or a wise progression of postures, in each practice.
-You will find movement, breath, meditation, and mindfulness woven together around a theme.
-She often shares poems, quotes, and readings to inspire students to connect to their own authentic truth.
-Rachel believes that yoga is a practice of learning to love ourselves and each other just as we are.
+Rachel’s teaching continues to evolve from her own practice.
+She integrates Ayurvedic, yogic, and Buddhist wisdom into her teachings to help students boost sattva (harmony and energetic balance).
+Her classes align with the rhythms of nature, with different energetic tones based on the time of day and season.
+It is her intention as a teacher to create a vinyasa krama, or a wise progression of movement, breath, meditation, and mindfulness woven together around a theme.
+Rachel believes that yoga is a practice of unlearning the habits of our reactive minds, unveiling the illusion of separateness, and waking up to our true nature, which is peaceful, loving, and kind.
 She hopes your practice empowers you to live from your heart, and to begin cultivating peace in the world by cultivating peace with yourself.